QingyangKong/knowledge-dump/scala/val, def and Call-by-name parameter.md

 Hello Frank
 ```
 This time I get the right answer.
 By defining expressions with type `: => Unit`, it can be promised that expressions are only evaluated when they are used.
 In this example `exp_1`, `exp_2` and `exp_3` are called call-by-name parameter.
-In conclusion, I can make sure "def"s are not evaluated unless they are used.
+In conclusion, I am aboe to make sure that "def"s wouldn't be evaluated unless they are used.

 ###Keyword "lazy"
 keyword lazy is used before "val".
 If "lazy" is used, the val is evaluated at time when used rather than created, but it is still evaluated only once.
 That means "lazy val" only evaluated when used and after that this "lazy val" will keep the same and not evaluated again.